Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 - The Hawkeyes beat the No. 2 Indiana Hoosiers in an 86-85 win on February 26, which was their signature win of the season.

-- The Hawkeyes have tied for the sixth-most Quadrant 1 victories in the country (11).
+- The Hawkeyes have 11 wins over Quadrant 1 opponents, tied for the sixth-most in Division 1.

 Iowa 2022-23 Best Wins